raspberrypilearning/editor-rocket-launch/en/step_2.md

 --- task ---

-✅ Add code to display an image of a planet using the `image()` function, which takes:
+➡️ Display an image of a planet.

+The `image()` function needs the following data:

 - image filename
 - x coordinate